bill2bill/riot-api/README.md

 # riot-api
-Sandbox API for the Riot API.
+Sandbox/Emulator API for the Riot API.

 Main focus of repository is the Tournament API.